There are two broad paths developing, between two very different interests, regarding crypto regulation.

 In today’s world the one single variable that most encourages the flawed side of human nature is simple lack of space.
 The vast majority of people have never experienced privacy and spend their lives in a controlled suicidal decline.
 Once sciences have developed adequately, and travel into new space is easy, humans will start developing senses that very few people in crowded societies are even aware of.

 Eventually the focus will shift from ‘regulation’ to ‘facilitation’.
-Maybe in 20 years or so there will be not even the slightest interest in regulating, but countries will start investing heavily in facilitating the digital currency sector, to the extent needed.
+Maybe in 20 or 50 years or so there will be not even the slightest interest in regulating, but countries will start investing heavily in facilitating the digital currency sector, to the extent needed.

 For some time in the future there will continue to be a balance between “limited space” and the controls needed to prevent problems from that.
 So gradually government power will probably transition to sub economies, coins for example, and there are likely to be the same issues as now occur between governments, except between small economies.
 That means that there will be no real change in how people operate, until science allows easy access to, and survival in, places distant from earth.
 But those sciences will not develop adequately through conventional ways of developing science and technology, colleges, corporations etc.